“In Karnataka JD(S) workers voted for BJP”

 As a tit-for-tat, JD(S) workers openly defied working for the Congress in Mysuru and announced in the presence of G T Deve Gowda that they would vote for the BJP rather than Vijay Shankar.

-Meanwhile, BJP leader S M Krishna, a former Congress leader, who was Karnataka chief minister, claimed Wednesday that a major change was in the offing in the state after the Lok Sabha elections.
+Meanwhile, BJP leader S M Krishna, a former Congress leader, who was Karnataka chief minister, claimed on Wednesday that a major change was in the offing in the state after the Lok Sabha elections.